Pet-Friendly Vacation Rentals: Pros and Cons According to Other Hosts

 Boarding a dog or getting a cat sitter is expensive.
 Consequently, guests traveling with their furry companions usually don’t mind paying a slightly higher rate for a pet-friendly vacation rental.

 Besides, charging a bit more helps you offset some of the potential damages that you may have to deal with if you decide to allow pets in your rental.
+Check out our guide on Airbnb’s damage policy and how to submit damage claims through the platform.

 There are a number of ways to increase your Airbnb pricing for a pet-friendly rental.